 I admit it: I’ve got definite people-pleasing (I prefer to think of them as “nurturing”) tendencies, and almost always go out of my way to treat the people in my life with caring, politeness, and respect.

 But can you guess the person in my life who most often gets the short end of the stick from me?
 That’s right: My husband, Jon.

 I’m guessing a lot of you can relate.
-So in today’s post I’m going to share a few of the things I’ve been doing—and that have been working!—over the last several years to strengthen and deepen my marriage.
+So in today’s post, I’m going to share a few of the things I’ve been doing—and that has been working!—over the last several years to strengthen and deepen my marriage.

 As in my last post, I’ll be focusing on three challenges—a small daily change, a weekly activity, and a one-time event—that can help you recharge your marriage by connecting in three important ways:

 Late last year, I took a deep breath and wrote several frank articles about sex after kids because I know it’s so important for a healthy relationship…and I’ve seen and experienced how easily and quickly it can fall by the wayside.